 This Base Prospectus, as approved and published by the Central Bank, in accordance with the requirements of the Prospective Directive, comprises a Base Prospectus for the purposes of the Prospectus Directive and the Prospectus (Directive 2003/71/EC) Regulations 2005, and for the purpose of giving information with regard to the issue of Notes issued under this Programme, during the period of twelve months after the date hereof.
-Application has been made to the Irish Stock Exchange for such Notes to be admitted to trading on the Main Securities Market.
+Application has been made to Euronext Dublin for such Notes to be admitted to the Irish Official List and to be admitted to trading on the regulated market of Euronext Dublin.

-Application has also been made to the DFSA for Notes issued under the Programme during the period of 12 months from the date hereof to be admitted to the Official List maintained by the DFSA for such Notes to be admitted to the to trading on NASDAQ Dubai.
+Application has also been made to the DFSA for Notes issued under the Programme during the period of 12 months from the date hereof to be admitted to the Dubai Official List for such Notes to be admitted to trading on Nasdaq Dubai.